Energy Engineer

 Book open Reading time: 7 mins

 Do you have a passion for engineering?
 Does the way we power everything we use in our daily lives intrigue you?
-If you want to use your interest in engineering to make energy through either renewable or non-renewable methods, being an energy engineer could be perfect for you.
+If you want to use your interest in engineering to make energy through either renewable or non-renewable methods, being an energy engineer, or, specifically, a renewable energy engineer, could be perfect for you.

-Are you interested in energy engineering?
-Explore the jobs in the energy and infrastructure sector available right now.
+If you are interested in an energy engineering career, you can explore the jobs in the energy and infrastructure sector available right now.

-• Research types of energy and the best way to harness it
+• Researching types of energy and the best way to harness it

-• Conduct experiments in laboratories to make sure any new methods you come up with work well and are safe to use
+• Conducting experiments in laboratories to make sure any new methods you come up with work well and are safe to use

-• Design new ways of producing power or how you can improve the current systems
+• Designing new ways of producing power or how you can improve the current systems

-• Review site locations for new power plants, weighing up the pros and cons of building the power station there
+• Reviewing site locations for new power plants, weighing up the pros and cons of building the power station there

-• Manage the building of the site, making sure it fits with your requirements and recommendations
+• Managing the building of the site, making sure it fits with your requirements and recommendations

-• Liaise with environmental specialists, making sure the plant doesn’t flout any safety or policy regulations
+• Liaising with environmental specialists, making sure the plant doesn’t flout any safety or policy regulations

-As an energy engineer, you work for energy companies, providing new solutions for them and building new power plants.
-Here are the levels you could work in during your career as an energy engineer:
+As an energy engineer, you'll work for energy companies, providing new solutions for them and building new power plants.
+Here are the levels you could work in during your career:

-When beginning your career, you work as a junior energy engineer.
-Since this is an entry-level position, it’s about learning how to work well as an energy engineer and gaining the skills and experience that you need to succeed later in your career.
-In this role, you assist the more senior members of the energy engineering team, calculating the efficiency of projects and working on other less hands-on work to complete.
+When beginning your career, you'll work as a junior energy engineer.
+Since this is an entry-level position, it’s about learning how to work well as an energy engineer and gaining the skills and experience you need to succeed later in your career.
+In this role, you'll assist the more senior members of the energy engineering team, calculating the efficiency of projects and completing smaller tasks.

 Career progression

-As a mid-level energy engineer, you are responsible for your own projects.
+As a mid-level energy engineer, you’ll be responsible for your own projects.
 You may work in a team to collaboratively design new power plants and discuss your progress with your team members in meetings.
-You manage a budget that you’re set for your work, making sure your designs don’t go over budget and negotiating a higher budget if they do.
+You’ll manage the budget you’ve been set, making sure your designs don’t go over budget and negotiating a higher budget if they do.

 Future career

-After years of experience in the role, you become a senior energy engineer.
+After years of experience in the role, you’ll become a senior energy engineer.
 This progression comes with an increase in responsibility and freedom.
-Your job now includes overseeing the work that junior members of the team do and training junior energy engineers when they start working.
-You make sure that all the work in the team is conducted to a high standard and to the level that you expect.
+Your job now includes overseeing the work that less senior energy engineers do and training up junior members of the team when they start working.
+You’ll make sure that all the work in the team is conducted to a high standard and to the level you expect.

-Beyond this, you could move into a more managerial role like engineering manager.
-In this role, you’re responsible for assigning work to the engineers in the team and report on the work that’s going on to more senior colleagues in the organisation.
+Beyond this, you could move into a more managerial role like that of engineering manager.
+In this role, you’re responsible for assigning work to the engineers in the team and reporting on progress to more senior colleagues in the organisation.

 Energy engineer salaries